GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.06.08

+Fixed problem where Yubikeys caused a trap.

 ### 7.06.07

 Updated private key rotation progress messages in `gam create|use|update project`